cloudfoundry/cli/README.md

 Further documentation is at the [docs page for the CLI](https://docs.cloudfoundry.org/cf-cli).

-**Note**: CF CLI supports as far back as CF Release v251 (CAPI Release: 1.15.0 (APIs 2.69.0 and 3.4.0).
+**Important Note**: CF CLI supports as far back as CF Release v284/CF Deployment v1.7.0 (CAPI Release: 1.46.0 (APIs 2.100.0 and 3.35.0).
 See our [wiki](https://github.com/cloudfoundry/cli/wiki/Versioning-Policy#cf-cli-minimum-supported-version) for more information.
 If you are on an older version of CF Release, we recommend you upgrade to a supported version.

 If you have any questions, ask away on the #cli channel in [our Slack community](https://slack.cloudfoundry.org/) and the